-A majestic white building featuring architecture that dates back to the turn of the century, Hotel Atlantic Kempinski combines one hundred years of history with a rich array of modern day amenities.
+A majestic white building featuring architecture that dates back to the turn of the century, Hotel Atlantic Kempinski combines a hundred years of history with a rich array of modern amenities.
 Situated directly on the Außenalster Lake and surrounded by trees, it offers charming views and stands out as a tranquil haven in a lively part of Hamburg.
 The rooms and suites are generously proportioned, with high ceilings and full-length windows.
 Chandeliers line the conference hall and a baroque fountain illuminates the Atlantic Atrium, a beautiful courtyard at the heart of the hotel.
 Marble bathrooms, mahogany details and satin pillows combine to provide you with a luxurious stay, whether it’s in a room or suite.

 The George Design Hotel

 4.4/5 (532 Reviews)

 Courtesy of the George Design Hotel / Expedia

 The George Design Hotel offers a dose of timeless British elegance, with soothing interiors in hues running from cocoa to champagne.
 This hotel’s traditional style is reflected throughout its design, with floor-to-ceiling curtains, roomy leather armchairs, striking wood furniture pieces and stylish wallpapers.
 The rooms feature idiosyncratic details such as Union Jack pillows, sculptural mirrors and intricate vases, which lend a signature touch to each space.
 Head up to the Campari Lounge roof terrace, where breathtaking views of the city will accompany your expertly blended cocktail.

 4.4/5 (997 Reviews)